DanielFaro/React-YouTube-App/README.md

 This App uses Googles Youtube Data API V3 to dynamically search youtube's database and return the first 30 video matches.
+It defaults with keyword 'surfboards'.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).